 Our School Newsletter provides valuable information for both parents and students.
 We issue three e-newsletters per school term which are available online.
 Parents and students will receive an email notification with a link to the newsletter.
 You have the ability to read it on any device - your computer, tablet or smartphone and enjoy its interactive elements and attachments.
+Parents can also select to read the newsletter in a language other than English.
 Our school app (download our free school app via the iTunes store) school website and school Facebook page also provides the latest news from Cecil Hills High School.